Central Nagoya Basic One Day Course, 2.

 Nagoya City Science Museum & Art Museum

-See the world’s biggest planetarium, as listed in the Guinness Book of World Records, the 35m diameter Brother Earth, and Nagoya City Science Museum, a learning facility and tourist attraction rolled into one.
+See the world’s biggest planetarium, as listed in the Guinness Book of World Records, the 35m diameter NTP Planet, and Nagoya City Science Museum, a learning facility and tourist attraction rolled into one.
 Visit the Nagoya City Science Museum and watch, touch, think, discover, learn and understand science and technology.

 Next door is Nagoya Art Museum with a thrice-yearly rotated 1,200-piece permanent display collection.
 The museum regularly holds special exhibitions of Japanese and international artists, many of which attract patrons from around the nation.